 Stephanie Simmons Zuilkowski is the Associate Director for Research at the Learning Systems Institute.
-She holds a joint appointment in the Learning Systems Institute and as an assistant professor of comparative education and international development in the Department of Educational Leadership and Policy Studies in the College of Education.
+She holds a joint appointment in the Learning Systems Institute and as an associate professor of International and Multicultural Education in the Department of Educational Leadership and Policy Studies in the College of Education.

 Zuilkowski’s research aims to improve basic education in sub-Saharan Africa, with a focus on school quality, early literacy outcomes, and teacher implementation of policies.
 Her current work focuses on Nigeria and Zambia; she has also conducted fieldwork in Kenya, Tanzania, Madagascar, Ethiopia, Sierra Leone, and Indonesia.
 Her research has been funded by the U.S. Agency for International Development and the Spencer Foundation.
 Her work has been published in Comparative Education Review, the International Journal of Educational Development, and Teaching and Teacher Education, among other journals.

 Zuilkowski is a member of the Comparative and International Education Society, the American Educational Research Association, and the Society for Research on Child Development.
 She serves as a member of the advisory board for Comparative Education Review, and as a reviewer for a number of journals, including Educational Researcher, World Development, and Educational Research Review.
 She has consulted for the World Bank, World Education, UNICEF and other international organizations on education and health projects conducted in sub-Saharan Africa.